WallarooLabs/wally/README.md

 - C++

-C++ was our first API non-Pony API.
+C++ was our first non-Pony API.
 Since that time we have learned a lot about writing Wallaroo language bindings.
 We plan on revisiting the C++ API in the future to improve its ergonomics.
 New functionality added to Wallaroo is not currently being implemented in the C++ API.
 If you are interested in using Wallaroo with C++, you should contact us.
 We're happy to work with you.

 - Go